Meghanaramesha/JPA/GitBook_Content/Influencers/UA & Growth Agencies/Lanceric/201_Unleash the Slime Global Case Study How to supercharge their User Acquisition  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Unleash the Slime Global Case Study.
+How to supercharge their User Acquisition  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Unleash the Slime: Global Case Study.
 How to supercharge their User Acquisition? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![Unleash the Slime: Global Case Study.
 How to supercharge their User Acquisition?](https://lancaric.me/wp-content/uploads/2023/05/a6ce197be8d3fe16f8310222be2683e4.jpg)